feizc/Science-Fiction-Generation/README.md

-# Science-Fiction-Generation
+# Story-Generation
-an implementation for science fiction generation based on GPT-2
+an implementation for story generation based on GPT-2